-If your tortoise keeps flipping over, it may be attempting to scale a wall or any other obstacle to escape or explore.
-It could be motivated by stress, boredom, or just curiosity.
-Innocuous factors such as ramps and plants in your tortoise’s tank or enclosure can become a flip hazard for your pet.
+This behavior could be motivated by stress, boredom, or just curiosity.
+Also, innocuous factors such as ramps and plants in the tank or enclosure could become a hazard.

-Competing males are known to purposefully try to flip each other to show dominance during a territorial dispute.
-Therefore, while tortoises sometimes display cooperative behavior, keeping territorial males in the same tank can be troublesome.
+Competing males purposefully flip each other to show dominance during a territorial dispute.
+While tortoises sometimes behave cooperatively, keeping territorial males together can be troublesome.

 Other Pets or Animals

-If your tortoise can spend time with other, larger pets, it can easily get knocked onto its back.
-For example, tortoises are frequently rolled over by dogs when fighting or playing with them.
-In the wild, other animals (and especially predators) can do the same.
+If a tortoise spends time with other pets, it can get knocked onto its back.
+For example, dogs frequently roll tortoises when fighting or playing with them.

 Illness or Injury

-There could be a medical problem with your tortoise if it keeps ending up on its back.
 If it’s consistently rolled over for no apparent reason, illnesses and injuries might be responsible.
-It may have difficulty walking, feel too weak to self-right, or have balance problems.
+It may struggle walking, feel too weak to self-right, or have balance problems.

 What Happens To A Tortoise On Its Back?

-When a tortoise is on its back, it may lie there for a moment to gain its bearings.
+A tortoise may lie on its back to gain its bearings.
 After that, tortoises usually begin to flail, extending their legs and neck so they can self-right.

-However, there are times when a tortoise reacts more extremely when on its back, internally and externally.
-Depending on how it was knocked over or its general health, it may:
+Sometimes, a tortoise reacts more extremely when on its back.
+Depending on how it was knocked over or its overall health, it may have the following problems:

 Can A Tortoise Die On Its Back?

-If you engage with your tortoise periodically and keep an eye on it, the chances of it dying on its back are slim.
-However, that changes if you don’t spend much time with your pet and only visit its enclosure a few times throughout the week.
-In this case, the odds of it dying on its back are substantially higher.
+If you check on the tortoise periodically, the chances of it dying on its back are slim.
+However, that changes if you only visit the enclosure a few times per week.

-A tortoise is more likely to die on its back if it’s left out in the sun.
-It will be in danger of overheating.
+A tortoise is likelier to die on its back if its vulnerable underside is exposed to sunshine.
 Tortoises rely on their shells to protect them from too much sun exposure.
-Having their underside bare can make them vulnerable.

 How Long Can A Tortoise Be On Its Back Before It Dies?